Make or break for Poland as EU cash floods in

 "What is very important, maybe it is a kind of dream and it may sound funny, is to build a Polish Nokia," she said in an interview.

-The Finnish Nokia NOK1V.HE, which started as a rubber company, became a dominant global player on the mobile phone market over 2000-2010, creating wealth and high-value added jobs for the sparsely populated Scandinavian country.
+The Finnish Nokia, which started as a rubber company, became a dominant global player on the mobile phone market over 2000-2010, creating wealth and high-value added jobs for the sparsely populated Scandinavian country.

-Nokia sales have since collapsed, ravaged by nimbler rivals such as Apple (AAPL.O), but Bienkowska believes that Polish companies should follow the example set by Nokia in its growth years and work with scientists to develop new products.
+Nokia sales have since collapsed, ravaged by nimbler rivals such as Apple, but Bienkowska believes that Polish companies should follow the example set by Nokia in its growth years and work with scientists to develop new products.

 "Our companies do not spend money on their own innovations.
 They prefer to buy the ideas from abroad.
 We will try to change this way of thinking," Bienkowska said.